netlify/staticgen/source/projects/docpad.md

 description: Feature rich, configurable and language agnostic.
 ---

 Hi!
 I'm DocPad, I streamline the web development process and help close the gap between experts and beginners.
 I've been used in production by big and small companies for over a year and a half now to create [plenty of amazing and powerful web sites and applications](http://docpad.org/docs/showcase) quicker than ever before.
 What makes me different is instead of being a box to cram yourself into and hold you back, I'm a freeway to what you want to accomplish, just getting out of your way and allowing you to create stuff quicker than ever before without limits.
-Leave the redudant stuff up to me, so you can focus on the awesome stuff.
+Leave the redundant stuff up to me, so you can focus on the awesome stuff.

 Discover my features below, or skip ahead to the installation instructions to get started with a [fully functional pre-made website](http://docpad.org/docs/skeletons) in a few minutes from reading this.